Adam Jerzy Czartoryski: Curator of Vilna University

-Czartoryski, as Tsar Alexander's foreign minister, was key in forming the Third Coalition against France.
+Czartoryski, as Tsar Alexander I's foreign minister, was key in forming the Third Coalition against France.

-Tsar Alexander appointed Czartoryski administrator of the educational district of Vilna (Polish: Wilno, Lithuanian: Vilnius) and curator of the Vilna Academy (3 April 1803) so that he might give full play to his advanced ideas.
+Emperor Alexander I appointed Czartoryski administrator of the Educational District of Vilna (Polish: Wilno, Lithuanian: Vilnius) and curator of the Vilna Academy (3 April 1803) so that he might give full play to his advanced ideas.
 He greatly improved the Polish education system.
 He was to keep those function until 1824.

 Foreign minister

-Czartoryski paid most attention to foreign affairs; as the tsar's key advisor, he exercised practical control of Russian diplomacy.
-His first act had been to protest energetically against Napoleon's murder of a Bourbon royal prince, the Duke of Enghien (20 March 1804), and to insist on an immediate rupture with the government of the French Revolution, which was under Napoléon Bonaparte, whom the tsar considered a regicide.
+Czartoryski paid most attention to foreign affairs; as the emperor's key advisor, he exercised practical control of Russian diplomacy.
+His first act had been to protest energetically against Napoleon's murder of a Bourbon royal prince, the Duke of Enghien 20 March 1804, and to insist on an immediate rupture with the government of the French Revolution, which was under Napoléon Bonaparte, whom the emperor considered a regicide.

-On 7 June 1804, the French minister, Gabriel Marie Joseph, comte d'Hédouville, left St. Petersburg, and on 11 August a note, dictated by Czartoryski to Alexander, was sent to the Russian minister in London to urge the formation of an anti-French coalition.
+On 7 June 1804, the French minister, Gabriel Marie Joseph, Comte d'Hédouville, left Saint Petersburg, and on 11 August a note, dictated by Czartoryski to Alexander I, was sent to the Russian minister in London to urge the formation of an anti-French coalition.
 It was also Czartoryski who framed the Convention of 6 November 1804 whereby Russia agreed to put 115,000 and Austria 235,000, men in the field against Napoleon.

 Finally, in April 1805, he signed an offensive-defensive alliance with George III's United Kingdom.